panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 Calling `const reference = useRef(initialValue)` with the initial value returns a special object named reference.
 The reference object has a property `current`: you can use this property to read the reference value `reference.current`, or update `reference.current = newValue`.

-Between the component re-renderings, the value of the reference is persistent.
+Between the component re-renderings, the value of the reference is persisted.

 Updating a reference, contrary to updating state, doesn't trigger component re-rendering.

 References can also access DOM elements.
-Assign the reference to `ref` attribute of the element you'd like to access: `<div ref={reference}>Element</div>` &mdash; and the element is available at `reference.current`.
+Assign the reference to `ref` attribute of the element you'd like to access: `<div ref={reference}>Element</div>` &mdash; and the element is available at `reference.current` after the component mounting.

-Want to improve you React knowledge further?
+Want to improve your React knowledge further?
 Follow [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/).

 *Challenge: write a custom hook `useEffectSkipFirstRender()` that works as `useEffect()`, only that it doesn't invoke the callback after initial rendering (Hint: you need to use `useRef()`).
 Share your solution in a comment below!*